Croupier: Origin of the word

 Originally a "croupier" meant one who stood behind a gambler, with extra reserves of cash to back him up during a gambling session.
 The word derived from croupe (the rump of a horse) and was by way of analogy to one who rode behind on horseback.
 It later came to refer to one who was employed to collect the money from a gaming-table.

 Originally a "dealer" meant one who was responsible for distributing cards or the player in the dealer position, regardless of whether or not that player was responsible for distributing the cards.

 Training

 Training methods to become a casino croupier vary from country to country.
 In North America, blackjack is almost always the game that dealers learn first, as it is simple and popular, and when the dealer makes errors, they tend not to cost the casino much money.
 In Europe, croupiers tend to learn roulette first.
 Complex, busy games such as craps, with complicated payout systems, etc., are usually reserved for the most competent and/or ambitious dealers.

-Select colleges and non-collegiate third-level educational institutions now offer croupier training courses, formally dubbed Casino Operations Training, which when put in a historical context is a milestone achievement for the legitimization of poker in the mainstream.
-Besides courses, there's a host of private lessons available on social media, poker forums and classifieds sections worldwide, which could serve even better than attending an official course, giving one-on-one apprentice–master attention.

-Casinos may also offer an in-house training program.
-However, sometimes it serves better to get a "general qualification" than to be trained exclusively into one company's way of operating.
-Prospective employers often prefer candidates without fully relevant experience over a candidate highly experienced in the idiosyncrasies of another operation.
-In Canada, this position is also known as a dealer and in addition to gaming experience requires excellent soft skills to interact with the visitors and sell them the idea of visiting the gaming establishment one more time to play again.